In the Twenty-First Century, is there a role for Heroes in History?

 Such a minimization of Davy Crockett fifty years ago would have been unthinkable, either in an academic or public sphere.
 In the mid-twentieth century, the Tennessee congressman and famous Indian fighter was still revered as an American hero.
 Admiration for Crockett spanned demographics, including America’s baby boomer youth.
 Disney ran a five-part television mini-series starring Fess Parker from 1954-1955 with resounding popularity.
 In 1955, Disney productions cobbled together elements of the mini-series to create the feature film Davy Crockett: King of the Wild Frontier, which followed the adventurer from his early days as a bear hunter and army scout through his congressional bid and final battles in Texas.
 By 1960, a youth fad for coonskin caps had taken off across the country.
 Disney now estimates that the Davy Crockett craze brought in a total of $300 million in merchandise over the course of the decade.
 For adults too, Crockett fit into the 1950s narrative of American exceptionalism and triumph—what historians now call postwar consensus history.
 Having won World War II only to become locked into an ideological Cold War with the Soviet Union, Americans looked to figures like Davy Crockett as symbols of American strength, freedom, and valor.

 As subsequent cultural waves ran through the nation, however, the public craze for Davy Crockett waned and the academic community turned toward other pursuits.
 With the rise of revisionist history among professional historians in the late 60s and early 70s, scholars began to rethink old narratives about America’s exceptionalism and “great men” like Crockett.
 Their critiques of earlier portrayals of notable figures shed light on flaws previously obscured.
 As British historian Max Jones puts it, many of these scholars “set out primarily to pull old idols off their pedestals.”
 They began exposing history’s heroes and their feet of clay.
 And heroes like Crockett had plenty of clay to expose.
 Reading his own writings, one cannot overlook his references to “wrestling” his “black servant” or slave.
 He fought in the War of 1812 and the Red Stick War against southeastern Indians, or “red devils” and “savages,” as he often called them.
-He makes continuous lewd and bawdy references to sexual exploits, extra-marital escapades, and masturbation.
+In his writings, he made continuous lewd and bawdy references to sexual exploits, extra-marital escapades, and masturbation.
 In his own words and the historical record, he certainly presented himself in a cruder and more colorful light than Walt Disney’s technicolor ever portrayed him.
 Historians exposed and highlighted this.

 A dismantling of America’s heroes, whether as collateral damage or intentional iconoclasm, has permeated not just revisionist academic circles but our wider culture as well.
 Today, many would dismiss Davy Crockett, and for that matter all of American history as “a bunch of racist old white guys.”
 One historian, lamenting the general apathy for learning about prominent American figures notes, “When the heroes of the past are discussed in public today, they are as likely to be objects of derision as veneration.”
 While there may be no need to venerate such storied figures as Crockett, there may still be some benefit to acknowledging his prominent and important role as a figure in American history.